 Bethsy Plaisir, MPH

-Education & Community Support Specialist
+Education & Community Support Manager

 Bethsy provides information, support, and resources to the OCD and related disorders community via phone, email, and in person at IOCDF events.
 She also assists in developing new IOCDF programs and the maintenance of existing programs under the guidance of the Program Director.
 Bethsy started working at the IOCDF in September 2019 and previously worked with Success For Kids and Families as a Family Resource Coordinator doing assessments and providing referrals for Healthy Families and Healthy Start.

 Margaret grew up in Southern California.
 She received her Bachelors of Arts in Music from The University of the Pacific.
 Margaret joined the IOCDF in November 2022 as our Events Manager.
 In this role, she will be managing various conferences and events.
 Prior to joining the IOCDF, for years, Margaret worked planning various educational events and programs for non-profit organizations.
 She loves serving people and planning meaningful events.
 She is a transplant to the Boston area and enjoys hiking and spending time with her two dogs Sparrow and Daisy.

 Amanda Ota joined the IOCDF in November of 2022 as Communications Manager.
 A seasoned Communications professional, Amanda has worked over a decade in media relations, social media and corporate communications.
 A former journalist, Amanda is driven by a passion for phenomenal storytelling and looks forward to helping the IOCDF share its narrative.
 In her spare time, Amanda enjoys cooking, baking, writing and all things New England Patriots.

 Kate Scolatti, MS, LMFT